Borrowdale School SENCO:

 Children are assessed regularly within school using both paper and on line resources.
 Mr Smits (SENCo) has regular discussions with class teachers to discuss any children working below age related expectations.
 Further assessments, discussions or observations may be carried out to find out if any further support is needed.
 If the teacher/SENCo feels that a child has needs that require additional support to that provided in the classroom, then the child is recognised as having Special Educational Needs and an Individual Education Plan will be written by the class teacher.
 The details of this plan will be discussed at a meeting between parents and the class teacher and, if deemed appropriate, the SENCo.

 At Borrowdale School, children’s individual needs are met through differentiated teaching activities within the classroom.
-We aim to be inclusive in all areas of the curriculum, however, on occasions children who require additional support may work on a specifically designed programme of study to help boost their achievement in reading, writing or number work.
+We aim to be inclusive in all areas of the curriculum, including the outdoors, however, on occasions children who require additional support may work on a specifically designed programme of study to help boost their achievement in reading, writing or number work.
 If deemed beneficial, your child may work as a member of a smaller group of children or individually in a room other than your child’s usual classroom.These groups would normally be run by a teacher or a member of support staff who has been trained to deliver the programme.

 In addition to the normal reporting arrangements, parents’ evenings are held during the Autumn and Spring terms.
 At these appointments teachers will discuss progress that a child is making and how parents can support their child at home, if necessary.
 Additional appointments are also offered with the SENCo if a child has an individual education plan (IEP) which will give details of the targets, who will be supporting your child to help achieve the targets and when the targets will be reviewed.IEPs are usually reviewed and rewritten every six months but, on occasions, they can be issued at the beginning of a term.Parents are always able to contact teachers or the SENCo (either by email or telephone) to either discuss their child or to arrange a meeting at any time throughout the academic year.